-MOOCs 1st Generation
+MOOCs

 MOOCs, Massive Open Online Courses, are a model for delivering learning content online to anyone who wants to take a course, with no limit on the number of participants and no fees.
 MOOCs allow us to learn from our peers around the world.

-The SMUS MOOCs bring research and practice on urban sustainability into a global digital auditorium and respond to the need for the production, teaching and exchange of contextualised spatial practice and knowledge from different parts of the world.
-The MOOC themes are linked to the targets of the Sustainable Development Goal #11 and are driven by the context of the location, picking up on other pressing local urban development issues.
-Each MOOC team was led by a SMUS partner who in turn collaborated with local partners from academia and practice.
+The MOOC themes are linked to the targets of Sustainable Development Goal-SDG11 and are driven by the context of the location, picking up on other pressing local urban development issues.
+Each MOOC team was led by a SMUS partner who, in turn, collaborated with local partners from academia and practice.

 Gender Equity and Social Inclusion